 If you’ve kept your driving record and credit history clean, you can expect to see your rates decline significantly.
 You still won't see the low insurance policy premiums you can expect later in life, but they should start trending downward.
 Drivers who have lots of speeding tickets, a DUI, or a low credit score can expect their premiums to stay sky-high.

-While paying for car insurance is far from the most enjoyable part of driving, it's a necessary part of driving.
-It's also mandatory in almost every state and required by most financing companies if you're financing or leasing a vehicle.
-Many factors play a role in setting insurance rates, so it is critical you share your unique information with insurers so you can find the car insurance rates that meet your specific circumstances and needs.
+While paying for car insurance is far from the most enjoyable part of getting behind the wheel, it's a necessary part of driving.
+It's also mandatory in almost every state and required by most lenders and lease holders if you're financing or leasing a vehicle.
+Many factors play a role in setting insurance rates, so it is critical you share your unique information with insurers.
+You want to find car insurance with rates and coverage that meet your specific circumstances and needs.

 Who Has the Best Rates for Young Adults?